ttsukagoshi/mail-merge-for-gmail/README.md

 ```

 ## Advanced Settings
-- The marker for merge fields and nested merge fields can be adjusted via the values `MERGE_FIELD_MARKER` and `NESTED_FIELD_MARKER`, respectively, in the sheet `Config`.
-You will need to be familiar with the regular expressions of Javascript.
+- The markers for merge fields and nested merge fields can be adjusted via the values `MERGE_FIELD_MARKER` and `NESTED_FIELD_MARKER`, respectively, in the sheet `Config`.
+You will need to be familiar with [the regular expressions of JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions).
 - The index field marker for nested merge `{{i}}` can also be modified through the value `ROW_INDEX_MARKER` in sheet `Config`.
 - If HTML is enabled in your Gmail, make sure that your modified markers can still be detected in the HTML string.